datastax/nodejs-driver/etc/cassandra-driver.api.md

     Geometry: typeof Geometry;
 };

+// Warning: (ae-internal-missing-underscore) The name "getCustomTypeSerializers" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function getCustomTypeSerializers(): {};

 // Warning: (ae-internal-missing-underscore) The name "getDataTypeNameByCode" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal